Teacher's Planning Procedure Policy Number and Last Update

 - Preschool Weekly Planning Form (Creative Curriculum) for children 3-5 years

 - Lesson plan modifications, except for enlargement of the Monthly Infant Plan, are not allowed;

 - Additional lesson plan inserts, e.g. individualized goals and objectives, detailed description of activities, etc. should not be used.

 - Decisions regarding weekly planning are based on what projects are studied and/or children's interests;

 - Teaching staff should use naptime productively for planning and completing all paperwork.
 This will allow at least five hours a week (child-required rest periods per licensing standards) to complete paperwork.
-Programs should not use IMSHS program funds to provide planning time outside teachers' classrooms;
+Except for infant classroom teachers, programs should not use IMSHS program funds to provide planning time outside teachers' classrooms;

 - Teaching staff should review their observations, portfolio work-samples, and reflect on recent events and interactions weekly.
-This information should then be used to update the child's assessment and to plan for the following week.
+This information should then be used to plan activities for the following week.
 Staff should take into account changes they notice in routines and new materials that they would like to introduce.

 - What experiences interest the children now?

-- Which materials are the children using the most?
+- Which areas or materials are the children using the most, or the least?

 - In addition to planning the weekly activities, teaching staff should use the planning process to make needed adaptations to their daily routines.
 For example, replacing "free play" with "independent reading" just before lunchtime or asking that lunch is brought 15 minutes earlier because toddlers are falling asleep before the meal arrives.